delvtech/agent0/docs/html/_sources/autoapi/elfpy/pricing_models/yieldspace/index.rst.txt

       ..
           !! processed by numpydoc !!

-   .. py:method:: calc_out_given_in(in_: elfpy.types.Quantity, market_state: elfpy.types.MarketState, fee_percent: float, time_remaining: elfpy.types.StretchedTime) -> elfpy.types.TradeResult
+   .. py:method:: calc_out_given_in(in_: elfpy.types.Quantity, market_state: elfpy.types.MarketState, time_remaining: elfpy.types.StretchedTime) -> elfpy.types.TradeResult

       Calculates the amount of an asset that must be provided to receive a